swatantrasinha/react-native-expo/Readme.md

 As per the official doc, the best way to experience React Native is through a Framework like **Expo** - [Click](https://expo.dev/)

 <img width="1345" height="934" alt="image" src="https://github.com/user-attachments/assets/43baa143-be00-4493-b031-5ee30c0f81c1" />

+### What is expo?
+Its a full stack react native framework with powerful cloud services to help us move faster at every stage of app lifecycle.
+(basically provides tool to ease react-native journey)

+### Why Expo ?
+- No Android Studio/ Xcode needed
+- run app instantly on your phone
+- pre build featurs(camera,locations, sensors etc)